StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Metrics

-The Dynatrace integration does not retrieve any metrics data.
+The Dynatrace integration doesn't retrieve any metrics data.

 #### Tags